mlal83/Braydon/README.md

 ## Balsamiq

-Balsamiq was used to design the initial idea of the All Well’s website which entailed all user features, navigation and placeholders for pictures that would be incorporated within the website.
+Balsamiq was used to design the initial idea of the Braydon's Jorrow House website which entailed all user features, navigation and placeholders for pictures that would be incorporated within the website.
 We had made minor alterations in the finished project to support user friendliness and responsivness

 ![Balsamiq Wireframe](/static/images/wireframe.png)